Should You Publish on Medium? The Pros and Cons for Growing a Blog

-Medium has become a content behemoth, picking up the reins from Blogger, WordPress.com and Tumblr as the go-to spot when someone wants to start getting their content out on the internet quickly.
+Medium has become a content behemoth, picking up the reins from Blogger, WordPress.com and Tumblr as the go-to blogging platform when someone wants to start getting their content out on the internet quickly.

-Because of its massive growth, many businesses exploring content marketing build their blogs on Medium.
-You can get one up and running in a few minutes, and the potential for virality through the Medium recommendation engine and “claps” mechanism makes it an alluring host.
+Because of its massive growth, many bloggers and businesses exploring content marketing build their blogs on Medium.
+You can get a Medium blog up and running in a few minutes, and the potential for virality through the Medium recommendation engine and “claps” mechanism makes it an alluring platform.

-But when companies work with us to start getting them more organic search traffic, the first thing they have to do is get their blog off Medium ASAP.
+But when companies want to work with us to start driving more organic search traffic to their website, the first thing we tell them to do is to get their blog off of Medium ASAP.

-While Medium is great for starting a blog quickly and when you don’t care too much about search traffic, it’s terrible if you want your blog to grow, drive qualified traffic to your site, and generally be a core part of your customer acquisition strategy.
+While Medium is a great blogging platform for starting quickly, it’s terrible if you want your blog to grow, drive qualified traffic to your site, and generally be a core part of your customer acquisition strategy.

-Here are the nine main reasons why you shouldn’t build your business’s blog on Medium.
-There are a few times when it does make sense to start your blog off on Medium, though, and we’ll get to those at the end.
+Here are the main reasons why you shouldn’t build your business’s blog on Medium.
+There are a few times when it does make sense to use Medium to launch your blog, though, and we’ll get to those at the end.

-The biggest problem with making Medium your primary blog is that you don’t own your content.
-If Medium decides to turn off their site, delete your articles, or ban your blog, there’s nothing you can do.
+The biggest problem with making Medium your primary blog is that you don’t own your Medium content.
+If the platform decides to turn off their site, delete your articles, or ban your blog, there’s nothing you can do.
 They can delete everything you’ve written and the audience you’ve built.

-That may seem like a far-fetched, unlikely event, but when you see how Twitter, Instagram, YouTube and other social platforms regularly shut down accounts, you don’t want to put yourself at risk of that sudden de-platforming.
-No matter how benign your content is.
+That may seem like a far-fetched, unlikely event, but when you see how Twitter, Instagram, YouTube and other social media platforms regularly shut down accounts, you don’t want to put yourself at risk of that sudden de-platforming.
+No matter how benign you think your content is.

 One of the most effective things you can do for your SEO is to create custom meta titles and descriptions that will capture potential readers’ attention when they see your post in Google.